Haddad308/Haddad308/README.md

 I'm an explorer of new tech, an avid learner, and a problem-solver at heart.
 When I'm not in code, you'll find me watching tech-related YouTube videos, fueling my curiosity.

-Feel free to connect with me @iampavangandhi for all things tech or just to say hello!
-Let's shape the future of tech together. 🌟

 ### Talking about Personal Stuff:

 - 🛠 &nbsp; I’m currently working with JS, TS, AWS, etc.